Don’t forget: you can get $400 off your NTA enrollment in the February 2023 cohort with code liz400.

 My Nutritional Therapy practice

-I started out doing consultations at my gym and via Skype.
-As my personal bookings grew over the years, however, I felt it was professionally and financially sound to open a public office.
+I started out doing consultations at my gym and online.
+As my personal bookings grew over the years, however, I felt it was professionally and financially sound to open an office.
 I opened this office within an excellent sports-oriented chiropractic clinic; a clinic from which I was also able to draw clients.
-This was a mutually beneficial arrangement, as the clinic was able to advertise an in-house nutrition professional; and we were able to refer to one another knowing we were referring clients to a trusted individual.
-In certain circumstances, we were able to co-manage client care.

 In 2013, my husband’s military orders moved us halfway across the country – so I closed my office, packed up my practice, said goodbye to several beloved projects, and began my new adventures as an amateur homesteader while continuing to write, podcast, research and learn.
 Several years later, we added our first child to the family, then several years later, another; after which I streamlined my projects even more – but I still love the work, and I’ll never totally stop.